smtrodrigo/compute-transport/README.md

 ## Intermediate files

-* `*_nearestNeighbors.nc` stores an mapped points from your transect line to actual grid points
+* `*_nearestNeighbors.nc` stores mapped points from your transect line to actual grid points
 * `*_maskBotAndSideEdges.nc` selects cells relevant for transport calculations

 These files are useful when you want to perform differently tagged runs which shares the same grid and transect.
 Make sure to add the md5 hashes of the intermediate files to the [appropriate input.txt line](#what-the-input-transect_file-should-contain)